 Consider the material upon which you will be tested

-- Review the Texas Essential Knowledge and Skills and the Tests at a Glance manuals
+- Review the Texas Essential Knowledge and Skills and the Preparation Manuals.

 - If you already hold a bachelor's degree, consider earning a certificate in a subject related to your degree.

 Consider job demand

 - Job demand varies from year to year and district to district, but you can get an idea of demand by browsing the job postings of schools and districts where you might like to teach.

 - Visit the Texas Education Agency website for information about Teacher Shortage Areas and Loan Forgiveness Programs.